RanchoGoose/MorphoSeg/README.md

 # Cellseg_UoS
-This repo holds code for stem cell segmentation.
+This repository holds code for stem cell segmentation.
 The codes are built based on the original TransUNet repo: [TransUNet](https://github.com/Beckschen/TransUNet).

 ## Usage

 ### 1. Prepare the environment

 Please prepare an environment with python=3.10, We recommand using Anaconda3.

 After installing python(Anaconda), please run the following command for installing the dependencies.